 Both air conditioners and heat pumps work on the same principle.
 They use a special phase-changing refrigerant to absorb heat from the air through a set of coils, and then they release it through another set of coils located elsewhere.
-An air conditioner removes heat from your home and brings it outside, cooling the interior during the summer.
+An air conditioning system removes heat from your home and brings it outside, cooling the interior during the summer.

 Can Heat Pumps Cool Efficiently?

 Heat pumps can be just as efficient for cooling during the summer as air conditioners are.
 A model rated for 16 SEER will perform just as well as an air conditioner rated for 16 SEER.
 In mild climates where heat pumps are more efficient for heating during the winter, one system can be used for both heating and cooling, reducing your overall system costs.
 Air conditioners, in comparison, must rely on a separate system — such as a gas furnace — for heating in the winter.

 The maintenance requirements for heat pumps are similar to those of air conditioners.
 Once or twice a year, the coils should be cleaned thoroughly, the refrigerant levels should be checked, the blower fan other moving parts should be lubricated and adjusted, and the electrical system should be inspected.
 Also, air filters should be checked monthly and changed at least every three months.

 For more information about the cooling abilities of a heat pump, talk to our team at Conditioned Air, serving the Southwest Florida region.